-If you're currently claiming the four-year temporary tax (transitional resident) exemption for certain types of foreign-sourced income, you don't need to declare this income in Box 17B, unless it's foreign employment or services income.
-When your tax exemption expires, you must include all your worldwide income when you file your income tax return.
+If you are currently claiming the four-year temporary tax (transitional resident) exemption for certain types of foreign-sourced income, you do not need to declare this income in Box 17B, unless it's foreign employment or services income.
+When your tax exemption expires, you must include all your worldwide income when you complete your income tax return.

-Go to ird.govt.nz for further information about the temporary tax exemption qualifying criteria and types of exempt foreign-sourced income.
+Go to ird.govt.nz/tte for further information about the temporary tax exemption qualifying criteria and types of exempt foreign-sourced income.